 Since most contracting companies, the salesman is also the business owner.
 You talk to real people who are thinking about using your products and services, and you have deep understanding of what your customers are trying to achieve.

 Ask your customers to write one sentence that embody the customer experience with you.
 Ask yourself or your salesperson to list any key strategies that’s used to overcome buyer objections when selling your products or services, which leads us to…

-Understand how your business can help
+Understand how your business can help your buyer person.

 Now that you understand your customers’ pain points and goals, it’s time to create a really clear picture of how your products and service can help.
 As part of this step, you’ll need to stop thinking about your business in terms of features and dig deep to analyze the benefits you offer to customers.